Algebraic Surfaces in Positive Characteristic

-Together with Artin's results \cite{Artin Sing1} and \cite{Artin Sing2} on singularities, especially rational singularities and Du~Val singularities, as well as work of Ekedahl \cite{ek} on pluricanonical systems of surfaces of general type (extending Bombieri's results to characteristic $p$), this sets the scene in positive characteristic.
+Together with Artin's results \cite{Artin Sing1} and \cite{Artin Sing2} on surface singularities, especially rational and Du~Val singularities, as well as work of Ekedahl \cite{ek} on pluricanonical systems of surfaces of general type (extending Bombieri's results to characteristic $p$), this sets the scene in positive characteristic.
 It turns out that surface theory in positive characteristic is in many respects not so different from characteristic zero, at least, if one takes the right angle.

-As over the complex numbers, there is a vast number of examples and (partial) classification results of special classes of surfaces over fields of positive characteristic.
-It is impossible to mention all of them in these introductory notes -- for example, I could have written much more on K3 surfaces, elliptic surfaces, and (birational) automorphisms of surfaces.
+As over the complex numbers, there is a vast number of examples, counter-examples, and (partial) classification results for special classes of surfaces in positive characteristic.
+Unfortunately, it was impossible for me to mention all of them in these introductory notes -- for example, I could have written much more on K3 surfaces, elliptic surfaces, and (birational) automorphisms of surfaces.